ozariechniev/next-js-better-auth/README.md

 npm run dev
 ```

-The app will be running at: `https://localhost:3000`
+- ✅ The app will be running at: `https://localhost:3000`
-Mailpit will be running at: `http://localhost:8025/`
+- ✅ Mailpit will be running at: `http://localhost:8025/`
+- ✅ Drizzle Studio will be running at: `https://local.drizzle.studio` [`npm run db:studio`] (optional)

 ---